ansible-network/config_manager/docs/get.md

         name: ansible-network.config_manager
         tasks_from: get

-    - name: display the device configation to stdout
+    - name: display the device configuration to stdout
       debug:
         var: config_manager.config.split('\n')
 ```

 The example playbook above will retrieve the current running configuration and
-then display the configration contents to stdout.
+then display the configuration contents to stdout.

 ## Arguments